kesfrance/ijournally/README.md

 # A command line journalling application.
-This is the portable version of the snippet app, built with Python, SQL and SQlite.
+This is the portable version of the journalling app, built with Python, SQL and SQlite.

 ####Functionalities